Nessa-v/Data-Analysis-projects/Netflix_movie_analysis/README.md

 b.
 There are no movies with 94-minute duration listed for other years like 1992–1995 or 1998 in the Netflix dataset.

-c.
+Summary:

 Compared to the number of movies released for each year in the 1990s, movies lasting 94 minutes were a very small proportion, which indicates that it was not a singificant movie duration in the 1990s.